B-3PO/web-components-node/README.md

 ```

 # Example:
-For a full example take a look at the example folder.
+For a full example take a look at the documentation site [github](https://github.com/B-3PO/web-components-node-website)
 ```bash
   # run example locally
   # clone the repo